 Thanks to Becky for these tips,

 I have always tried to do Halloween inexpensively.
 Costumes can cost a ton of money.
 I go to Savers for items, I shop after Halloween for accessories and decorations.
 Last year I was able to get about $130 dollars of deco for around $12 at Walgreens with clearance and an RR I had.
-One year the girls went as Disney princesses and I wore a bridesmaid dress I had and went as a princess with them.
+One year the girls went as Disney princesses, their dresses I bought online for costumes for book week, and I wore a bridesmaid dress I had and went as a princess with them.
 I shop all the sales and get candy for next to nothing and shop yard sales all year and put things away until Halloween.
 There are just too many ways to save and still have a fantastic Halloween.
 You don’t have to spend a forutne to have fun, ever!!